mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 As a proof of concept, I created a simple web app called [Key Mime Pi](/key-mime-pi).

-TODO: Better photo

 {{<img src="key-mime-pi-interface.png" alt="Screenshot of Key Mime Pi web interface" caption="[Key Mime Pi](/key-mime-pi), my early precursor to TinyPilot that only supported keyboard forwarding." maxWidth="700px" hasBorder="true">}}

  Key Mime Pi connects via USB to another computer and registers itself as a USB keyboard.
 It also presents a web page and listens for JavaScript key events.
-When the user types while viewing the page, Key Mime Pi captures the key events and translates them into keystrokes through its fake USB keyboard.
+As the user types, Key Mime Pi captures the key events and translates them into keystrokes through its fake USB keyboard.
 I described this behavior in depth in [my previous post](/key-mime-pi#how-it-works).

 ## The challenge of capturing video